What is Socality Camp?

 What should I expect at Camp?

-The camp will consist of 4 main elements: keynotes, workshops, excursions and campfires.
-The keynotes are designed to inspire and educate around social and business development from some of today's most captivating leaders.
+The camp will consist of various elements: workshops, excursions, activities and campfires.
 The workshops will focus on more specific areas around creative skills and interests.
 The excursions will give us the opportunity to experience, capture, and create together in stunning locations.
-The campfires will be intimate storytelling and music sessions from musical artists and guests.
-All of this will take place in the wilderness camp and will bring you together with like minded people and help develop relationships for life.
+The campfires will be intimate storytelling with live music sessions from musical artists and guests.
+We also like to have a few dance parties and will have a DJ as we dance into the sunset.
+All of this will take place in the wilderness camp and and Banff National Park and designed to bring you together with like minded people and help develop relationships for life.
 You should expect to walk away with skills, knowledge and a whole bunch of new friends and opportunities!

 Who will lead the Excursions?